 No. 158 Squadron Royal Air Force was formed on 4 September 1918 at Upper Heyford in the county of Oxfordshire.
-It appears that the Squadron may not have received any aircraft and did not see any action before the First World War came to an end.
-The Squadron was disbanded in November 1918.
+The Squadron was scheduled to receive Sopwith Salamander aircraft but may not have received any.
+The squadron did not see any action before the First World War came to an end and was disbanded in November 1918.

 The end of the war against Japan led to the downsizing of the Royal Air Force and No.158 Squadron was disbanded on 1 January 1946.